chrillux/su-remark-template/README.md

-# remark template for Stockholm university
+# remark template for HBO, originally for Stockholm university

 ### Usage